 Machine learning is critical to any IIoT system and is the key to improving business outcomes.
 The more information a company has access to, the better informed their business choices will be.
 Machines are able to sort through large amounts of data much quicker than humans can, and this is primarily where they are used within the realms of machine learning and IIoT.

 For companies that haven’t already integrated AI into their business models, now is the time to do so.
-Generally the first step is to consolidate all machine data into one central location.
+Generally, the first step in data science projects is to consolidate all machine data into one central location.
 Machines can quickly sort and analyze data that comes in all different formats, saving you valuable time and money.
-Algorithms are used by the machines in order identify patterns in the data and builds an overall analytical model as a result.
+Algorithms are used by the machines in order to identify patterns in the data and builds an overall analytical model as a result.